zhenyong25/EE0005-classify-cuisine/README.md

 ## Analyze the Dataset
 - Decision Tree Model - accuracy of model
 - Random Forest Classifier (RFC) - accuracy of model
-- K-Means Clusterring (tfldf) - explanations for wrong prediction
+- K-Means Clusterring - explanations for wrong prediction

 ## Conclusion
 - We are able to use Decision Tree Model and Random Forest Classifier to predict cuisines based on ingredients provided